liflab/beepbeep-3/Readme.md

 your system.

 BeepBeep tries to have as few dependencies as possible.
-However, the following companion library needs to be installed for BeepBeep to compile and run:
+However, the following companion libraries need to be installed for BeepBeep to compile and run:

 - [Azrael](https://github.com/sylvainhalle/Azrael), a library for